Robbery rates decline across the U.S., but why are some states still struggling with high numbers?

 “Ohio collectively spends around $500 per capita in police enforcement and corrections,” Robinson said.
 “While this number is not the largest in the United States, it gives departments and officers a decent sum of money to operate with.”

-According to MoneyGeek, the United States spent upwards of $215 billion on law enforcement in 2023, which was an increase of $10 billion from 2022.
+According to MoneyGeek, the United States spends more than $215 billion on law enforcement in 2023, which was an increase of $10 billion from 2022.

 “With the funding received via the federal and state governments, departments were also able to increase policing capacity – the number of officers staffed at a department- as well as update and purchase new equipment,” Robinson said.

-Over the past decade, the United States has seen a decline in robberies by over 20%, according to the Federal Bureau of Investigation.
+Over the past decade, robberies in the United States have declined by over 20%, according to the Federal Bureau of Investigation.

 In particular, the state of Ohio has seen a decline in robberies of over 60%.